AnonOpcode/anon-byte-lab/README.md

 # static analysis
 slither . --fail-high --ignore-compile

-Risk Disclaimer
+Risk & Disclaimer
-Testnet only; no mainnet deployment endorsed by this repo.
+No mainnet deployment endorsed by this repository.
-No transferable token or value; gas-research focus.
+No transferable token or monetary value involved.
-Bytecode hashes are keccak256(bytecode) after solc optimisation.
+Bytecode hash in table is keccak256(runtime) after solc optimisation.
-For immutable guarantee, verify exact hash above; any diff → new file + new row.
+Any diff → new file + new row; no proxy, no delegate-call.

 License
 MIT — see LICENSE